refiaa/netCDF.visualization/README.md

 231111 : Fixed an issue that the code fail to extract data from the specified date range

+231121 : Now Can handle mulfi-file in one time

 ## Example

 ### using pr_day_CNRM-CM6-1-HR_ssp585_r1i1p1f2_gr_20150101-20391231